 cmkadmin, who is automatically defined by the creation of a site, is always permitted to view all hosts and services even when

 This is determined through their role as administrator.

-Whereas the persons who are responsible or authorized for a particular host or service are defined through contacts and contact groups, their privileges are controlled via roles.
-Checkmk is supplied with three roles from which further roles can be later derived.
-Each role defines a series of rights which may be customized.
-The standard roles have the following meanings:
+While contacts and contact groups control who is responsible for a particular host or service, permissions are controlled by roles.
+Checkmk is supplied with a number of predefined roles from which you can later derive further roles as required.
+Each role defines a set of permissions which can later be customized.
+The meaning of the standard roles is:

-May only view that for which he/she is a contact.
-May manage hosts in folders assigned to him/her.
-Is not permitted to make global settings.
+May only see what they are a contact for.
+May manage hosts in folders assigned to them.
+May not make global settings.